-Only the Select Board of the Town of Hopkinton has the ability to adopt any changes to the policies in this Manual.
+Only the Select Board of the Town of Hopkinton can adopt any changes to the policies in this Manual.
 Furthermore, I acknowledge that this Manual is neither a contract of employment nor a legal document.
 I have received the Manual, and I understand that it is my responsibility to read and comply with the policies contained in this handbook and any revisions made to it.